Software

 We write our own computer codes for a wide variety of quantum chemistry, many-body, and other numerical methods needed to conduct our research.
 As a result, we maintain a rich and constantly improving local software infrastructure, especially in areas of ab initio electronic structure and nuclear structure theories.

-We are also responsible for all CC and equation-of-motion CC (EOMCC) options in the popular electronic structure package GΛMESS.
-This includes novel theories developed by our group, in addition to a variety of standard approaches.
-Among them are the triples as well as triples and quadruples corrections, in factorized and completely renormalized forms, to ground-state CCSD energies (e.g., CR-CC(2,3)), the completely renormalized triples corrections to excited-state EOMCCSD energies, such as δ-CR-EOMCC(2,3) or δ-CR-EOMCCSD(T), the electron-attached and ionized EOMCC methods, EA- and IP-EOMCC, respectively, through 3p-2h/3h-2p terms treated fully and using active orbitals, the aforementioned CC(t;3) corrections to CCSDt (plus CCSDt and CCSDT as byproducts), and local, linear-scaling cluster-in-molecule (CIM) CC approaches, from CCSD through CCSD(T) to CR-CC(2,3), and their sublinear-scaling multi-level CIM extensions allowing one to mix different methods within a single calculation (e.g., MP2 and CCSD(T) or CR-CC(2,3)).
+We are responsible for all coupled-cluster (CC), equation-of-motion CC (EOMCC), and local correlation cluster-in-molecule (CIM) options in the popular electronic structure package GΛMESS.
+This includes novel theories developed by our group as well as a wide range of conventional CC and EOMCC approaches.
+Among them are the triples as well as triples and quadruples corrections, in factorized and completely renormalized forms, to ground-state CCSD energies (e.g., CR-CC(2,3)); the completely renormalized triples corrections to total and vertical excitation energies obtained with EOMCCSD, such as δ-CR-EOMCC(2,3) and δ-CR-EOMCCSD(T); routines that perform iterative CC calculations with single, double, and triple excitations, treated fully, as in CCSDT, and with active orbitals, as in CCSDt, which can further be corrected using a powerful CC(P;Q)-based CC(t;3) approach; several approximate coupled-pair (ACP) options without and with noniterative as well as iterative (active-space and full) treatments of the connected triply excited clusters, designed to handle strongly correlated systems involving entanglement of larger numbers of electrons; the electron attachment (EA) and ionization potential (IP) EOMCC methods through 3p-2h/3h-2p terms, treated fully and with active orbitals; the double electron attachment (DEA) and double ionization potential (DIP) EOMCC methods through 4p-2h/4h-2p terms, again treated fully or with active orbitals; and several linear-scaling CIM-CC approaches, from CIM-CCSD through CIM-CCSD(T) to CIM-CR-CC(2,3), along with CIM-MP2, and their sublinear-scaling multi-level extensions allowing one to mix different methods within a single calculation (e.g., MP2 with CCSD(T), MP2 with CR-CC(2,3), or CCSD with CR-CC(2,3)).
 Thus, we provide researchers at universities and national laboratories as well as instructors and students using GAMESS in education with the new computational chemistry tools that have not been available to them before.
 Some of our CC and EOMCC methods are also available in NWChem, MRCC, and Q-Chem.
+For more information about GAMESS and the wide range of options available in it, including our contributions until 2020, see, e.g., J. Chem.
+Phys.
+152, 154102 (2020).
+For the information about selected recently developed high-performance quantum chemistry codes incorporated in GAMESS, including those based on our CC routines, that can take advantage of the most advanced multi-node, multi-core computer architectures, including CPUs as well as GPUs and other modern accelerators, see J. Chem.
+Theory Comput.
+19, 7031-7055 (2023).

 BBG-LOGO